-Kate Armstrong makes a pilgrimage to Gallipoli to find the grave of a lost great-uncle.
+Kate Armstrong makes a pilgrimage to Gallipoli to learn about the battle of Gallipoli and to find the grave of a lost great-uncle.

 “Many Turkish soldiers died in the embrace of Allied soldiers,” booms the voice of Ali, the Turkish tour guide at Gallipoli.
 His voice reverberates through the megaphone and into the cypress trees.
 “I think you would also like to pay tribute to the Turkish soldiers.”

 The 18 Australian, New Zealander and English travellers are solemn when they board the mini-bus.
 They disembark a few kilometres later at a towering statue of a Turkish soldier.

 Ali, a small wiry man and ex-naval commander, delivers a seemingly spontaneous soliloquy about life and death, the meaning of friendship and hate, war and peace.
 We are silent.

 From the group he chooses me to pluck a flower from the manicured borders surrounding the statue.
 I place it gently in the hand of the soldier, the flower’s yellow contrasting against the shiny dark bronze.